 (Löffler-Kirchner, Lexikon des Gesamten Buchwesens, vol. II, p.
 485).
 Do it just like the banker!
 Compare the qualities here with any would-be bargains elsewhere.
 And then make your choice!
 I’m sure I can help also you to greater satisfaction.

 Can one talk about prices?

 Every customer has the certainty with us to be served at fixed, non-negotiable prices, irrespective of who he is and from where he comes.
 From the beginning this was one of the principle pillars of the business policy here and at the same time one base for long-term trust.
 For this way the pleasure about a purchase is not spoiled by the subliminally perpetually gnawing question whether one should not have asked, should not have negotiated harder, whether someone else could not have purchased the item at even less.
 But ultimately such a customarily “granted” reduction would have to flow into the calculation from the first – with an additional safety margin.
 And therefore at the customer’s ultimate detriment.
 This then also would make such dealings a matter of temper, and bargaining just is not our cup of tea.
 Always bearing in mind that trust is hard to earn, but easily wasted.
-And that the viewpoint here meanwhile held good for more than twenty-five years.
+And that the viewpoint here meanwhile held good for by now almost three decades.

 What does “Inscribed:” mean?

 For prints the reference to inscriptions like name, date, and designation is always understood as being “in the plate, in the block, in the stone”.
 The addition “autograph” or “in writing” signalizes an inscription in handwriting etc. both with prints as with originals like drawings & paintings.